Australia (continent): Terminology

-Human history
+History

 The Australian continent and Sunda were points of early human migrations after leaving Africa.

-Recent research points to a planned migration of hundreds of people using bamboo rafts, which eventually landed on Sahul.
+Research points to a planned migration of hundreds of people using bamboo rafts, which eventually landed on Sahul.

 Indigenous peoples

 Indigenous Australians, that is Aboriginal Australians and Torres Strait Islanders people, are the original inhabitants of the Australian continent and nearby islands.
 They migrated from Africa to Asia around 70,000 years ago and arrived in Australia at least 50,000 years ago, based on archaeological evidence.
 More recent research points to earlier arrival, possibly 65,000 years ago.

 They are believed to be among the earliest human migrations out of Africa.
 There is evidence of genetic and linguistic interchange between Australians in the far north and the Austronesian peoples of modern-day New Guinea and the islands, but this may be the result of recent trade and intermarriage.
 The earliest known human remains were found at Lake Mungo, a dry lake in the southwest of New South Wales.
 Remains found at Mungo suggest one of the world's oldest known cremations, thus indicating early evidence for religious ritual among humans.
 Dreamtime remains a prominent feature of Australian Aboriginal art, the oldest continuing tradition of art in the world.

 Papuan habitation is estimated to have begun between 42,000 and 48,000 years ago in New Guinea.
 Trade between New Guinea and neighboring Indonesian islands was documented as early as the seventh century, and archipelagic rule of New Guinea by the 13th.
 At the beginning of the seventh century, the Sumatra-based empire of Srivijaya (7th century–13th century) engaged in trade relations with western New Guinea, initially taking items like sandalwood and birds-of-paradise in tribute to China, but later making slaves out of the natives.
 The rule of the Java-based empire of Majapahit (1293–1527) extended to the western fringes of New Guinea.
 Recent archaeological research suggests that 50,000 years ago people may have occupied sites in the highlands at New Guinean altitudes of up to 2000 m, rather than being restricted to warmer coastal areas.